exscape/Celeste-FewerVisualDistractions/README.md

 Rotating Death Effect: Remove flashing
 Warping Death Effect: Off
 Max Parallax Speed: 0 (makes the background static in chapters where it moves even when you stand still)
-Parallax During Movement: Standard (or Follow Camera, but see "Parallax settings" above for issues with that setting)
+Parallax During Movement: Standard (or Mixed, but it can detract from the creative intent without much benefit in many cases)
 Dream Block Stars Follow Camera: On
 Show Waterfalls: Off (though they are pretty)
 Show Tentacles: Off (makes the game itself easier though, unlike almost every other setting)